-In May 2022 we began implementing a 10% administrative fee to each purchase at the bakery.
-The admin fee has replaced the option to tip through our POS system, and is not a gratuity, tip, or service charge.
+In May 2022, we added a 10% administrative fee to each purchase at the bakery.
+The admin fee is not a gratuity, tip, or service charge, and in fact supplants the option to tip through our POS system.
 All admin fee proceeds are used to stabilize the wages of our employees, excluding ownership.

 When considering this move from tips to an admin fee, we had a lot of questions.
 And we’re sure you probably have a few, too.